Hatfield and St Albans Railway: Authorisation and opening

-The Hatfield and St Albans Railway Company was incorporated by Act of Parliament on 30 June 1862.
+The Hatfield and Saint Albans Railway Company was incorporated by the Hatfield and Saint Albans Railway Act 1862 (25 & 26 Vict. c. lxxxvi) on 30 June 1862.
 It had been promoted by various landowners in Hatfield and St Albans in Hertfordshire and supported by the Great Northern Railway, which saw the line as a means of regaining traffic lost to the London and North Western Railway since 1858 as a result of the opening of its Watford to St Albans line.
 The Great Northern agreed to contribute £20,000 to the total estimated cost of £88,000.
 Two lines were authorised: the first through the parishes of Hatfield, St Peter, St Stephen and St Albans to a junction with the London and North Western's St Albans line; the second from the parish of Hatfield to a junction on the northern side of Hatfield station on the Great Northern Main Line.
 The Great Northern opened its own St Albans station and was granted running powers into the LNWR station; the LNWR received reciprocal rights over the link line between the stations.

 The new line opened on 1 September 1865 with one planned intermediate station at Springfield (renamed Smallford in 1879), although this was not ready in time.
 The Great Northern worked the line from the beginning and eventually absorbed the railway company on 1 November 1883.